elastic/search-ui/ADVANCED.md

 Shows a dropdown for selecting the number of results to show per page.

 Uses [20, 40, 60] as a default options.
-You can use `resultsPerPageOptions` prop to pass custom options.
+You can use `options` prop to pass custom options.

-**Note:** When passing custom options make sure one of the option value matches the current [`resultsPerPage`](#resultsPerPageProp) value, which is 20 by default.
+**Note:** When passing custom options make sure one of the option values match the current [`resultsPerPage`](#resultsPerPageProp) value, which is 20 by default.
-To override `resultsPerPage` default value [Refer the custom options example](#Example-using-custom-options).
+To override `resultsPerPage` default value [refer to the custom options example](#Example-using-custom-options).

 ### Example